House District 9

 Ft.
 Dodge, IA 50501

-State Representative Helen Miller (D-Fort Dodge) is serving her 5th term in the Iowa House of Representatives.
-She represents the 49th House District which includes Fort Dodge, Badger, Duncombe and Vincent.
+State Representative Helen Miller is serving her 6th term in the Iowa House of Representatives.
+She represents the 9th House District which includes Fort Dodge, Badger, Duncombe and Vincent.
 Miller is Ranking Member of the Agriculture committee.
-She also serves on the Economic Growth/Rebuild Iowa, Natural Resources, Agriculture Committees, and Natural Resources Appropriations Subcommittee.
+She also serves on the Economic Growth/Rebuild Iowa, Natural Resources, and Transportation.

 Helen Miller has accumulated more than 30 years of experience and leadership in such roles as volunteer, mediator, legislative bill drafter, attorney, arts educator and board member of numerous organizations.
 She volunteers as the Executive Director of Young at Art, a nonprofit, community arts education and enrichment program, based in Fort Dodge.
 This organization sponsors the annual Artful Dodger Project.